Sour Cream Banana Cake

 - PRO-Tip: Frozen bananas are good indefinitely if frozen properly!

-- Preheat oven and prep the baking pan.
+- Preheat the oven and prep the baking pan.

 - Add batter to the pan and smooth the top with an offset spatula.